 The Ball Corporation 401(k) and Employee Stock Ownership Plan (the "Plan") is a defined contribution plan established on September 1, 1983.
 The Plan was amended and restated on July 1, 1989, under the rules of Internal Revenue Code of 1986, as amended ("IRC"), Section 401(k), to add an employee stock ownership (the "ESOP") feature which was qualified under IRC Sections 401(a) and 4975(e)(7).
-There is no active ESOP feature currently in the Plan.
 Participants should refer to the Summary Plan Description for more complete information.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").